Last Updated on May 31, 2026 by Elizabeth

 A tropical storm has a maximum sustained wind speed of 39 mph.
 A tropical storm becomes a hurricane when its wind speed reaches 74 mph.
 Major hurricanes – Category 3, 4 or 5 – have sustained wind speeds of 111 mph or greater.

-The “Safest” Caribbean Destinations During Hurricane Season
+The “Safest” Caribbean Islands During Hurricane Season

 Not all Caribbean destinations are prone to getting pummeled in big storms.
 Some islands—especially those in the southern Caribbean—have historically stayed out of harm’s way.
 So go ahead and plan your tropical getaway, but choose wisely.
-Here are two destinations likely to keep you out of the eye of any big storm.

 Related: